AndrewH1031/Packet-Tracer-Home-Lab/README.md

 Servers - DHCP enabled.

-Routers - OSPF routing enabled, allowing for efficient travel of information bnetween devices.
+Routers - OSPF routing enabled, allowing for efficient travel of information between devices.

 ISP - A special router connecting the Cluster network to the main branch.
 PAT has been enabled to translate all addresses in the Cluster to a single private IP.